libvips/libvips/_posts/2022-04-18-New-pyvips-and-php-vips.md

 ```

 pyvips will even guess a sensible interpretaion for you (sRGB in this case),
 or you can specify with the optional `interpretation=` argument.
+This works
+by sharing a memory buffer between the two libraries, so no data is copied
+or duplicated, just a pointer.

 Going the other way, you can make a numpy array from a pyvips image using
 [`Image.numpy()`](https://libvips.github.io/pyvips/vimage.html#pyvips.Image.numpy):